-• U I ( shill construction to support equipment
+Concrete slab construction to support equipment

-The l construction of a concrete slab requires the upper 8 inches ft to be scrapped off exposing lower level soils that can be stabilized.
-If the process roots adjacent to and within this area are often damaged, resulting in barkstripped roots or shattered root stubs.
-Additionally, i bili i involves the mechanical removal of r spaces within the soil by compaction This decreases both anchoring and feeding root development, if t a t t
+Traditional construction of a concrete slab requires the upper 8 inches of topsoil to be scrapped off exposing lower level soils that can be stabilized.
+During this process, roots adjacent to and within this area are often damaged, resulting in bark-stripped roots or shattered root stubs.
+Additionally, soil stabilization involves the mechanical removal of pore spaces within the soil by compaction.
+This decreases both anchoring and feeding root development, leading to a stressed tree.